 Kieran Bicheno's current areas of research include the disruption of regional media in the wake of News Corp's collapse in Queensland and the benefits of augmenting traditional journalism with Machine Learning and AI.
 He is available for comment on numerous topics.

-Areas of ExpertiseMedia - Labour markets
+Areas of ExpertiseMedia - Labour markets (unemployment, job forecasts)

-Media - Energy, environment and climate change
+Media - Energy, environment, climate change & renewables

-Public Speaking - Demographics
+Conferences & Public Speaking - Demographics (population growth, migration, aging)